RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 ## Importing Data

-You can upload a **CSV** file and turn it to a database using the database menu.
+You can upload a **CSV** file and turn it into a database using the database menu.
+The **CSV** file has to have a header row and before importing you need to define the column used to create the files in the plugin global settings under `CSV section > mandatory header key`.